Bob Higgins (American football)

 Robert A. Higgins (November 24, 1893 – June 6, 1969) was an American football player and coach.
-He played college football at Pennsylvania State University, where he was a three-time All-America, and then with professionally with the Canton Bulldogs in 1920 and 1921.
+He played college football at Pennsylvania State University, where he was a three-time All-American.
+He then played professionally with the Canton Bulldogs from 1920 to 1921.
 Higgins served as the head football coach at West Virginia Wesleyan College (1920, 1922–1924), Washington University in St. Louis (1925–1927), and Pennsylvania State University, compiling a career college football record of 123–83–16.
 He was inducted into the College Football Hall of Fame as a coach in 1954.

 Playing career

 Collegiate

 Higgins played at Penn State from 1914 to 1917, and was named an All-American in 1915.
-After spending World War I in the service, he returned to captain Penn State, earning All-America honors again in 1919.
+During World War I, he left Penn State to serve as a U.S. Army officer in France.
+As part of the occupation force after the Armistice, Higgins played right end for the 89th Division squad that won the AEF football championship in March 1919.
+After being discharged, he returned to captain Penn State, earning All-America honors again in 1919.
 In a 20–0 victory over Pittsburgh that season, Higgins caught a pass from Walter Hess and turned it into a thrilling 92-yard touchdown and was immortalized in Knute Rockne's "Great Football Plays."